-Before attempting to service the pump, lock out or disconnect the power source to ensure that it will remain inoperative.
+Before attempting to service the pump, disconnect or lock out the power source to ensure that the pump will remain inoperative.
 Close all valves in the suction and discharge lines.

 For power source disassembly and repair, consult the literature supplied with the power source, or contact your local power source representative.